 - Eject the USB stick from your PC.

-- Once the player reboots you can remove the USB stick.
+- Once the player reboots and comes up you can remove the USB stick.

 All you need to do going forward to configure multiple devices is to use the same process and USB stick with the network.yaml file - (assuming that the configuration settings are the same for the new devices).